Climate change in Antarctica: Temperature and weather changes

-Antarctic surface temperature trends, in °C per decade.
+Antarctic surface temperature trends, in °C per decade, 1957-2006.
 Red represents areas where temperatures have increased the most since the 1950s.

-Nevertheless, the paper received widespread media coverage, as multiple journalists described those findings as "contradictory" to global warming, which was criticized by scientists at the time.
-The "controversy" around cooling of Antarctica received further attention in 2004 when Michael Crichton wrote the novel State of Fear.
+The paper received widespread media coverage, as multiple journalists described those findings as "contradictory" to global warming, which was criticized by scientists at the time.
+The "controversy" around the cooling of Antarctica received further attention in 2004 when Michael Crichton wrote the novel State of Fear.
 The novel featured a fictional conspiracy among climate scientists to fake evidence of global warming, and cited Doran's study as proof that there was no warming in Antarctica outside of the Peninsula.
 That novel was mentioned in a 2006 US Senate hearing in support of climate change denial, and Peter Doran published a statement in The New York Times decrying the misinterpretation of his work.
 The British Antarctic Survey and NASA also issued statements affirming the strength of climate science after the hearing.

 By 2009, researchers had combined historical weather-station data with satellite measurements to create consistent temperature records going back to 1957 that demonstrated warming of >0.05 °C per decade across the continent, with cooling in East Antarctica offset by the average temperature increase of at least 0.176 ± 0.06 °C per decade in West Antarctica.
 That paper was widely reported on, and subsequent research confirmed clear warming over West Antarctica in the 20th century, the only uncertainty being the magnitude.

 During 2012–2013, estimates based on WAIS Divide ice cores and revised temperature records from Byrd Station suggested a much-larger West-Antarctica warming of 2.4 C-change since 1958, or around 0.46 C-change per decade, but some scientists continued to emphasize uncertainty.
 In 2022, a study narrowed the warming of the Central area of the West Antarctic Ice Sheet between 1959 and 2000 to 0.31 C-change per decade, and conclusively attributed it to increases in greenhouse gas concentrations caused by human activity.
 Likewise, the strong cooling at McMurdo Dry Valleys was confirmed to be a local trend.

 East Antarctica cooled in the 1980s and the 1990s even as West Antarctica warmed (left-hand side).
 That trend largely reversed in the 2000s and the 2010s (right-hand side).